 - Organize your financial documents and make sure your spouse or partner understands and can manage your family's finances.

 Key elements of Alzheimer's care are education and support.
-This is especially true given the unique social challenges of early-onset Alzheimer's.
+This is especially true in young-onset Alzheimer's given its unique challenges.
 Getting connected to services such as support groups can help you identify resources, gain a deeper understanding of the disability and learn ways to adapt.

-Be sure in the early stages of the disease that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
+In the early stages of the disease, be sure that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
 Knowing you have a plan and have identified support and resources will help everyone in the future.